Abhijeetbyte/LaxDoc/README.md

 ## 4. Additional Information:

-- The CSV file in the backend stores the document index number paired with the date, short description (asked by user while saving), information of its main content and respective template type used.
+- The CSV file in the backend stores the document index number paired with the date, short description (asked by user while saving), information of its main content and corresponding template type used.

 - Perticular content of documents and other files are stored as .txt files.